ZinoM21/cashflow/README.md

 If you want to start a game, press start playing on the landing page or in the navigation bar.

+> Note: I did not achieve to program the main function of the app.
+You are only able to setup the game.
+[More on that](#failures).

 If you want to log in to save your games, click the account button at the top right.

 If you want to go to the landing page, just click on the "Cashflow Companion" logo at the top left.